awhipp/pyReel/README.md

 # pyThor

-pyThor is a Python CLI and service that converts media files to H.265 format.
+pyThor is a Python service that converts media files to H.265 format.
 It uses `ffmpeg` to perform the conversion and only keeps the video if the output file is smaller than the input file.

 Name was a happy accident when typing python when writing the README, and therefore the name stuck.